kou25/Netflix-remix/README.md

 npm run dev # or npm run dev:api && npm run dev:web if you'd like to run them independently
 ```

 This will start the [Remix](https://remix.run) development server.
-When the above command completes you'll be able to view your website at `http://localhost:3000`
+When the above command completes you'll be able to view your website at `http://localhost:3000` or visit `https://netflix-remix.vercel.app/`